driusan/gosh/README.md

 be using Go to write it, because I like Go.

-(I intend to formalize the literate programming syntax I'm using later, but it should be fairly straight forward if you read the markdown directly.
-After the triple backticks and language declaration of a codeblock, if there's a string surrounded by quotes, it's the name of the codeblock.
-It can be referenced in other code blocks as <<<name>>>.
-If the declaration ends in +=, it means append to a previous declaration.
-If there's a string without quotes after the language, it's a filename to save the codeblock into.
-I have no idea how GitHub will render this, but it works for writing it.)
+(I intend to formalize the literate programming syntax I'm using later, but it should be fairly straight forward.
+A header immediately below a code block in quotation marks is a name for that code block.
+It can be referenced in other code blocks as `<<<<name>>>>`.
+A `+=` at the end of the header means append to the code block, don't replace it.
+A header without quotation marks means the code block should be the contents of that filename.)

 ## What does a simple shell do?